conjurinc/debify/README.md

 ### Example usage

-Assuming a `secrets.yml` like this exists in the source directory:
+Assuming a `secrets.yml` like this exists in the source directory and that you have `summon` with the Conjur provider installed on the machine:

 ```yaml
 ARTIFACTORY_USERNAME: !var artifactory/users/jenkins/username